 The City of Long Beach was recently asked to assist HHS with their work to temporarily house and quickly reconnect unaccompanied minors who have been arriving at our southern border.
 On April 6, 2021, the Long Beach City Council voted to allow the City Manager to negotiate a partnership agreement with HHS.

 The shelter will not impact COVID-19 vaccination clinic operations currently underway at the Long Beach Convention Center and costs for the operation and use of the HHS shelter are being provided by the federal government.
-The City will work with HHS to develop a communications plan to keep the public informed on the status of the operations.

 How you can help